Dreamworld: The Greatest Hits Live: Background and itinerary

 The tour visited Latin America from 19 November 2023 to 10 December 2023.
 It began at the Corona Capital festival in Mexico City and ended at the "Road to Primavera Sound" event in Bogotá after the original festival was cancelled and downsized.

 The tour was further scheduled to continue in 2024, with a United Kingdom run from 4 to 11 June and a European run from 26 June to 6 July.
 The band's 11 June concert in Belfast was their first there since 1991.
 In July, they played a five-night residency at the Royal Opera House in London.
 On 22 July, the duo announced a standalone show on 6 September in Blackpool, performing at Funny Girls cabaret bar for the first time in their 43-year career.
 The concert was 'an intimate performance' intended as a warm-up for their subsequent appearance at the thirteenth iteration of Radio 2 in the Park, as headliners of the event's final night on 8 September 2024.

 In the summer of 2025, Dreamworld carried on with festival stops in Europe, including both the Lisbon and Madrid sites of Kalorama, and four concerts in the UK, concluding at Warwick Castle at the end of August.
-The tour is scheduled to make its first visit to Japan in January 2026.
-In July 2026, they will headline the Lytham Festival in Lancashire, England.
+The tour made its first visit to Japan in January 2026, with dates in Tokyo and Kobe.
+Pet Shop Boys were also scheduled to headline the rockin' on sonic festival in Chiba, Japan, but were forced to cancel when Tennant became ill.
+In February 2026, the duo performed at the Viña del Mar International Song Festival in Chile, where they received the Gaviota de Plata (Silver Seagull) and Gaviota de Oro (Gold Seagull) audience awards.
+The tour returns to Europe for more shows in the summer of 2026, including a headline appearance at the Lytham Festival in Lancashire, England, in July.